IronJosh786/News-App/README.md

 The application enables users to explore news articles by utilizing a search bar.
 Additionally, it offers navigation links for convenient access to popular topics such as technology, economics, and health.

 The application is completely responsive and adapts gracefully to different screen sizes.
-Desktop view (), Tablet view () and Mobile view () can be found here.
+Desktop view (https://github.com/IronJosh786/News-App/blob/main/desktopView.png), Tablet view (https://github.com/IronJosh786/News-App/blob/main/tabletView.png) and Mobile view (https://github.com/IronJosh786/News-App/blob/main/mobileView.png) can be found here.

+Access it here (without news): https://ironjosh786.github.io/News-App/